cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 [...]
 ```

-Now do `helm install --debug --dry-run .` in the bulletinboard-ads folder and inspect if the names are changes as you thought and also the references still link correctly.
+Now do `helm install --debug --dry-run .` in the bulletinboard-ads folder and inspect if the names are changed as you thought and also the references still link correctly.

 ### Step 3.3.
 Labels and their references